shopware/docs/guides/plugins/apps/starter/add-api-endpoint.md

 ├─ manifest.xml
 ```

+This directory naming causes Shopware to expose the script on two routes:

+ * `/store-api/script/swag/topseller` and
+ * `/store-api/script/swag-topseller`

 ### Add custom logic and install

 Let's start with a simple script to see it in action:

 {% code title="Resources/scripts/store-api-swag-topseller/topseller-script.twig" %}
+{% raw %}
 ```twig
 {% block response %}
     {% set response = services.response.json({ test: 'This is my API endpoint' }) %}
     {% do hook.setResponse(response) %}
 {% endblock %}
 ```
+{% endraw %}
 {% endcode %}

 Next we will install the App using the Shopware CLI.

+{% hint style="info" %}
+If this is your first time using the Shopware CLI, you have to [install](https://sw-cli.fos.gg/install/) it first.
+Next, configure it using the `shopware-cli project config init` command.
+{% endhint %}

 Run this command from the root of the project directory.